 Claudio Carvalho, Rio de Janeiro, Brazil

-An additional scene of Scotty shown at the end of the credits.
+An additional scene is shown a minute into the credits giving a little back story of the plot.
 See more »

 Was this review helpful to you?